iondrive/iondrive-cli/README.md

 __Command-line flags/options:__

+    [platform]  ........ run against 'ios' or 'android' emulator.
     [--hot|-h]  ........
 Live reload of front end assets.
     [--no-proxy|-np]  ..
 Don't overwrite dev server proxy targets.

+#### Platforms ios and android

+Running serve with a platform argument of `ios` or 'android', assumes you have `ionic-cli` installed as global.
+Serve [platform] compiles webpack assets and sets any URI constants defined in the DefinePlugin to that of the backend server.

+Running with argument hot, uses the webpack-dev-server to host assets, allowing for live reloading.

 ## Backups